teresabowe/furniture-restoration-collective/README.md

 __Web Marketing Strategy__

 The web marketing strategy for Furniture Restoration Collective focuses on Search Engine Optimisation (SEO), Social Media Marketing, Email Marketing, and Content Marketing.
-There are three user personas associated with the Furniture Restoration Collective, the antique and retro furniture enthusiast, the hobbyist interested in reclaiming and restoring furniture, and the commercial customer who is buying for a business premises such as a restaurant, bar or hotel.
+There are three user personas associated with the Furniture Restoration Collective:

+- the antique and retro furniture enthusiast
+- the hobbyist interested in reclaiming and restoring furniture
+- the commercial customer who is buying for a business premises such as a restaurant, bar or hotel

 This iteration of the project focuses on the former two personas, the antique and retro furniture enthusiasts, and the hobbyist interested in reclaiming and restoring furniture.

 _SEO Strategy_